Well, actually, Mr. I might even go one through six.

 I'll just close with this.

-Uh, here are Rush Limbaugh's his position.
+Here are Rush Limbaugh's position.

 And after 20 years on the radio, there's nothing there that would undermine this.

-He says, My racial views, you mean my belief in a colorblind society where every individual is treated as a precious human being without regard to his race.
+He says, my racial views, you mean my belief in a colorblind society where every individual is treated as a precious human being without regard to his race.

 And I'll close with that, Mr. Goodell.

-And I'd ask you to go back and take a look at the owners of the Dolphins and the language that's in the public venue, the songs that they've recorded, review those lyrics, and I'll provide some of those lyric songs to you, and I'll ask you to come back and respond to that question after the hearing as to whether you'll put the same scrutiny on those owners who have really shined a negative light on the NFL as opposed to somebody that the NFL apparently just doesn't agree with his politics.
+And I'll ask you to come back and respond to that question after the hearing as to whether you'll put the same scrutiny on those owners who have really shined a negative light on the NFL as opposed to somebody that the NFL apparently just doesn't agree with his politics.

 I yield back.